-90. A total of 1,516 worker-years of employment in the construction trades will be needed for developing Pulelehua.
-The commercial/retail businesses will have worker-years totaling 886 during the modeling period and 200 per year thereafter.
-The apartment business/community association and maintenance worker-years will total 97 during the modeling period and 28 per year thereafter.
-Offsite/Indirect/Secondary employment created by Pulelehua will total 776 worker-years from 2019 through 2026 and 76 FTE positions per year as stabilized.
+70. A total of 1,516 worker-years of employment in the construction trades will be needed for developing Pulelehua (the equivalent of 52 work weeks at 40 hours per week), averaging 189 worker-years annually with an estimated \$110.3 million in wages (averaging \$13.8 million per year.
+The commercial/retail businesses are anticipated to have worker-years totaling 886 during the modeling period and 200 per year thereafter.
+The apartment business/community association and maintenance worker-years are projected to total 97 during the modeling period and 28 per year thereafter.
+Offsite/indirect/secondary employment created by Pulelehua is expected to total 776 worker-years from 2019 through 2026 and 76 FTE positions per year as stabilized.
 (Second Supp.
 Memo.
 Supp., EXH.
-O-1, p.
-55).
+O-1, pp. 55-56).